dnaforge/dnaforge-backend/Protocol.md

 ## Get Job Details

 A client can retrieve a single job along with its top dat/conf and forces data by its ID.
-The dat data is taken from the most recently completed step.
+The dat data is taken from the most recently completed stage.

 ```
 CLIENT -> GET/job/details/<ID>